its0xRay/Poker-H/enhancements.md

 # Poker H Enhancements To Do

 ## Game Logic Enhacements

 More factors which affect the probability to be added.

 Post Flop Cards
 Turn & River Cards

+Pot Odds Calculations - whether the potential reward justifies the risk based on the current bet and pot size

-Seat Position of the player
+Seat Position of the player - early, middle, or late position

+Advanced:
 Other player's bets
 Emotional State of the player